 Humidity Changes: Wood is also very sensitive to changes in relative humidity.
 As the weather changes, so do the relative humidity in your home and in the moisture content of the wood in your furniture.

 Keep Cleaning Simple: Avoid the use of cheap, oily polishes or waxes.
 They will collect dust and over time leave a waxy build-up or film of grime.
 We've compiled our favorite hardwood cleaning products in our Countryside's Wood Furniture Cleaning Kit.

 Direct Sunlight: The ultraviolet rays of the sun can damage a finish and bleach the wood underneath after prolonged exposure.
-However, moderate, indirect sunlight can beautifully ripen your table, so make sure the entire surface is exposed evenly.
-For the first three months, it is best to not place objects on cherry surfaces for prolonged periods of time.
+However, moderate, indirect sunlight can beautifully ripen your table into a unique color of cherry, so make sure the entire surface is exposed evenly.
+For the first three months, it is best not to place objects on cherry surfaces for prolonged periods of time.
 To correct these light areas, leave the spot uncovered and the color will “catch up” to the darker surroundings.

 Chemical Exposure: Keep solvents such as nail polish remover, alcohol, and paint thinner away from wood furniture because they can harm the finish.
 Stick to natural products when cleaning cherry wood.

 Find a new way to get down to business with solid wood office furniture.
 Our Marfa Office Set is carefully crafted in your preferred hardwood and finish.

 - Amish handmade in the USA